Child page cards

 The NiPPeR multinational study is one the largest nutritional intervention studies in women during preconception and pregnancy.

 Important insights have been emerging from the study.
-The EpiGen researchers continue to follow up the children, with an exciting new visit at age 6-8 years.
+The EpiGen researchers continue to follow up the children, and have completed an exciting visit at age 6-8 years.
 We want to see if the benefits for the children are maintained into early school years and if better recommendations about the mother’s nutrition before and during pregnancy can support the children’s health, wellbeing and ability to learn.

 Our teams have been busy following up the children and analysing the data and samples.